-Half of the doctors planned to make changes to their PDP following their review (Figure 10).
+Half of the doctors planned to make changes to their PDP following their review (Figure 9).
 Doctors were more likely to agree they would change their PDPs to target opportunities for development than to maintain areas of strength.

-Figure 10.
-Doctors' changes to their professional development plans (Post-RPR survey, n = 249).
+Figure 9.
+Doctors' changes to their professional development plans (Post-RPR survey, n = 295).

-In the post-RPR survey, close to half (49%) the doctors reported making changes to their PDP.
-Close to one-third (29%) of those who had had not made PDP changes said they still planned to make them in the future as a result of their RPR.
+In the post-RPR survey, half (49%) of doctors reported making changes to their PDP.
+Close to one-third (32%) of those who had had not made PDP changes said they still planned to make them in the future as a result of their RPR.